sahib/misc/thinkfastandslow/slides.typ

 #slide[
   #comment(```md
+  The expected outcome here is that you're going to have trouble explaining the detail, if the hobby is uncommon enough.
+You will likely have to expand the scope of your of your explanations more and more.

+  This happens when you try to see the explanation from the eyes of your seating neighbor.

+  In this case you are forced to explain and you will surely succeed, but often enough we do not even notice that we should explain something.
   ```)
   = Experiment

+  #v(3cm)

+  #align(center)[
   *Explain to your seating neighbor a specific detail you assume they have no idea about.*
+  For example from a hobby of yours.

   What do you notice?
   ]
+]

 #slide[
   #comment(```md

+  Comments: For example when reading code that we understood perfectly at that time, but no longer fully do.

+  Not called out:  Either because being ashamed ("I should know that already!") or because one does not know the explanation was missing stuff.
   ```)
   = Explanation

   #toolbox.side-by-side[
+    #item-by-item[
       - We implicitly assume everyone else has the same knowledge as we do.
-    - This can apply also to future selfs No comments in code, anyone? // For example when reading code that we understood perfectly at that time.
+      - This can apply also to future selfs No comments in code, anyone?
-    - UI design also suffers from CoS: We assume the user knows.
+      - UI design also suffers from #emph("CoS"): We assume the user knows.
-    - Often not called out. // Either because being ashamed ("I should know that already!") or because one does not know the explanation was missing stuff.
+      - Often not called out.
+    ]
   ][
     #image("images/curse-of-knowledge.jpg", height: 80%)
   ]